-- Place the nozzle inside the fill opening of the container before dispensing fuel, and keep it in contact with the fill opening until filling is complete. - Fill the container no more than 95% full to allow for expansion. - Do not smoke, light matches, or use lighters while pumping fuel. - Avoid using electronic devices.
+- Place the nozzle inside the fill opening of the container before dispensing fuel, and keep it in contact with the fill opening until filling is complete. - Fill the container no more than 95% full to allow for expansion. - Do not smoke, light matches, or use lighters while pumping fuel. - Do not use electronic devices while pumping fuel.